infinyon/stateful-dataflows-examples/dataflows-inline/reddit-streamer/README.md

 ```
 The script will generate a connector file.
 It will also automatically install all the packages necessary.
 The connector extracts the newest post via the jolt.
 Other params from the reddit request are available and the `generator` script can be edit to include them.
 The full list is in the bottom of the README.

-The connector will produce for only the `reddit-sub-posts` topic.
+The connector will produce posts for only the `reddit-posts` topic and comments for the `reddit-comments` topic.
 It has no deduplication.

 ## Stateful for deduplication
 A stateful service is included for deduplication.
 The way it works is by first checking if the state has said entry via the post's id: